MASLAB/camera-how-to/README.md

 > ```

 > [!IMPORTANT]
 > If your camera seems to run very slowly, it is likely due to automatic light balance.
-Disable it with `white_balance_automatic:=False`
+Disable it with `white_balance_automatic:=False`.

 If `v4l2_camera_node` runs successfully, you will see something like this: